 - To boost focus and productivity.
 It can be used at home as well as at work.
 There were some installed in the open office I used to work at.
 It did a good job to muffle conversations and coffee machine sounds.
-Installation wise, it is recommended to call specific companies to do it for you.
+Installation-wise, it is recommended to call specific companies to do it for you.
 Especially if the installation has to cover a big open space.
-Depending on the type of noise you need to mask, you’ll have to pick a different noise color from the white, pink, brown noise range.
+Depending on the type of noise you need to mask, you’ll have to pick a different noise color from the white, pink, and brown noise range.

 - For sound therapy.
 Sound machines are used to treat some conditions such as insomnia, anxiety, and tinnitus.
 This is a complex topic as it’s related to specialized medical care.
 If you are interested in sound therapy, you can read more about it here.